The short version

 A decrease in body temperature signals sleep

-As I’ve already mentioned, there has been a lot of research into the relationship between temperature and sleep.
-Although some of the exact mechanisms and processes are still being explored, sleep scientists do have a good understanding of what happens to our body temperature before and during sleep.
+As I’ve already mentioned, there have been numerous studies into the relationship between temperature and sleep.
+Although some of the exact mechanisms and processes are still being explored, sleep scientists seem to have a good understanding of what happens to our body temperature before and during sleep.

 Essentially, researchers say that sleep is strongly linked to thermoregulation, the process by which our body maintains its core internal temperature.
 And thermoregulation is mainly controlled by the circadian rhythm and sleep regulation.